As an Amazon Associate I earn from qualifying purchases.

 This wearable blanket is available in two sizes: 2/3 and 4/5.
 The largest size can be worn by a child 46 inches tall and can accommodate up to 50 pounds.
 This toddler sleep sack has a TOG rating of 1 and is made from knit material and microfleece.
 It’s available in multiple colors.

 The bamboo material does include some spandex, which gives this garment great recovery and helps it keep its shape longer.
 This piece is stylish and comfortable, without any embellishments or potential hazards.
-The sleek side zipper disappears from your child’s view.
+The sleek side zipper disappears from your toddler’s view.